×

 The win also gave Harer his 205th for his career, one shy of tying the state’s all-time wins record.

-At 152, Furman outworked Loyalsock senior Kayden Keefer to pick up a dominant 17-2, 5:09 tech fall in the third period.
+At 152, Trace Furman outworked Loyalsock senior Kayden Keefer to pick up a dominant 17-2, 5:09 tech fall in the third period.

 “He was just pushing the pace a little more than I was, controlling my wrists a little more than I could,” Keefer said about wrestling Furman.
 “He won a couple flurries, scrambles, I could have scored on him, but I didn’t.”